squarebracket/neatqueue-bot-commands/README.md

 ## Record This Stream

-Shows the games won and lost since stream started.
+Shows the games won and lost and RR gained/lost since stream started.
 Also shows the win/loss result for last map.

 The endpoint is available at https://xaj8txb22l.execute-api.us-east-2.amazonaws.com/prod/pcrecord/v1 and takes the following query string parameters:
 `user_id`: _(Required)_ The ID of the discord user